the-tatanka/personal-website/docs/threat-modeling/security-assessment.md

 | Data Flows        |     | X   |     | X   | X   |     |
 | Data              |     | X   |     | X   | X   |     |

-There are common threats per STRIDE category.
-The following list is not complete and is only meant to be a help.

-### Spoofing / Authentication

-Broken authentication is an umbrella term for several vulnerabilities that attackers exploit to impersonate legitimate users.
-Broadly, broken authentication refers to weaknesses in two areas: session management and credential management.

-For example, here are some common authentication methods and what would be required to spoof:

-- Single key: Anyone who obtains the key would have access to the systems that trust it indefinitely.

-- Access token: Anyone with an access token would have access before needing additional credentials to generate another token.

-- Signatures: To spoof a signature, the attacker would need access to the sender's private key.

-- Session ID: Attackers use stolen session IDs to impersonate identities.

-The following types of attacks are considered authentication attacks:

-- Brute Force: Allows an attacker to guess a person's user name, password, credit card number, or cryptographic key by using an automated process of trial and error.
-Weak of password policies simplify the attack.

-- Insufficient Authentication: Allows an attacker to access a web site containing sensitive content or functions without having to properly authenticate with the web site - vulnerable authentication logic.
-Using a vulnerable authentication library.
-Missing rate limiters and lockout process.
-Insecure two-factor authentication.
-Uses plain text, encrypted, or weakly hashed passwords.

-- Weak Password Recovery Validation: Allows an attacker to access a web site that provides them with the ability to illegally obtain, change, or recover another user's password.

-- Insecure session handling: Authentication states are kept in a stateful session.
-Vulnerable session management allows a malicious user to ride on a valid authenticated session without the need for authentication.
-Improper user logout functionality, lack of session timeouts, insecure practices of storing session data in non httponly cookies, web pages, or browser storage are common attacks.

-- Violation of the principle of least privilege: Access should only be granted for particular capabilities, roles, or users, but is available to anyone.

-### Tampering / Integrity

-When you retrieve data from a system, you should feel confident that it’s correct.

-The following data is often tampered with:

-- Access tokens: May be altered to spoof access.

-- Updates / packages / plugins: Install malicious code.

-- Logs: Overwrite log files that would show malicious activity.

-- Business critical data: Billing addresses, ...

-Common attacks are:

-- Insufficient signature validation: An attacker can modify the contents at will, insert all kind of payloads (XSS, SQLi), ignore the expiration time by using an arbitrary value for the timestamp, and so on.
-Updates / packages / dependencies are downloaded and applied without sufficient signature verification.

-- Injection: Cross-site Scripting and SQL Injection.

-- Insecure Deserialization: Objects or data are encoded or serialized into a structure that an attacker can see and modify is vulnerable to insecure deserialization.

-### Repudiation / Non-repudiation

-### Information Disclosure / Confidentiality

-### Denial of Service / Availability

-### Elevation of Privilege / Authorization

 ## STRIDE-per-element

 We call this process of considering the element-specific threats to each element in the DFD "STRIDE-per-Element".